JustBecerra/JustBecerra/README.md

 ## About Me

- I'm a 23-year-old fullstack web developer from La Plata, Buenos Aires, currently residing there.
+ I'm a Software Developer from La Plata, Buenos Aires, currently residing there.
 I believe in positivity and teamwork.
 I'm looking forward to working with sharp-minded people so we can tinker and create fascinating projects and push each other into improving ourselves, not only as people, but as developers as well.

-My goals are to expand my knowledge and work abroad to discover new cultures around the world.
+My goals are to expand my knowledge and work with diverse teams.

 ## Technologies i work with: